-- Ensure that the project is in line with victim's needs and preferences; - Build on existing structures, avenues and available referral mechanisms if present.
-If none are present, the CSO will establish these mechanisms; - Inform victims about their rights and channels available to them to seek redress for their grievances and offer victims the opportunity to establish victim support groups; - Network, engage, coordinate and involve communities, victim(s) (groups), key government stakeholders, civil society and traditional leaders; - Monitor progress of the project and evaluate its impact so as to adequately measure the support that is provided to victims and the increase in their awareness about their rights and channels for redress; - Write and submit monthly and quarterly financial and progress reports including recommendations to address programmatic/operational challenges; and provide a final narrative and financial report at the end of the project.
+- Ensure that the project is in line with the PoC's needs and preferences; - Build on existing structures, avenues and available mechanisms of victim support groups if present.
+If none are present, the CSO will establish these mechanisms for purposes of sustainability and continuity. - Network, engage, coordinate and involve communities, key PoC stakeholders. - Monitor progress of the project and evaluate its impact so as to adequately measure the support that is provided to the communities and the increase in their awareness about understanding their rights as victims and transitional justice mechanisms. - Write and submit monthly and quarterly financial and progress reports including recommendations to address programmatic/operational challenges; and provide a final narrative and financial report at the end of the project.

-X. Grant applications review process:
+IX.
+Grant applications review process:

-Proposals will be reviewed by a Grants Appraisal Committee composed of representatives from various UNDP units, the A2J/RoL Project and the final approval made by UNDP Management.
+Proposals will be reviewed by a Grants Appraisal Committee composed of representatives from various UNDP units, the Access to Justice and Rule of Project and the final approval made by UNDP Management.